 Cold weather alerts

 Remember, hypothermia is an emergency health condition that occurs when the body temperature drops too low, making it difficult to move and think clearly.
 Warning signs are shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness.
 Infants may have red, cold skin and very low energy.
-If you suspectd hypothermia, get medical attention immediately by calling 911 or going to the nearest Emergency Department.
+If you suspect hypothermia, get medical attention immediately by calling 911 or going to the nearest emergency department.

 2016 Cold weather alerts

 A new procedure is in place for 2016 in declaring heat events that could prove dangerous to public health with prolonged exposure to the conditions.